sjbrown/1kfa/mod_stakes.md

  * What do the characters need to advance the story?
  * Where is an interesting location of the setting to pursue this need?
- * What are scenes from the Touchstone List that have content that could be lifted?
+ * What content from the Touchstone List is present here?
  * What significant set pieces are in front of the characters?
- * What obstacles might be present?
+ * What obstacles (if any) are blocking the obvious routes?
  * Besides the characters, who else is present?
-(Who might oppose the characters?)
  * What details of this location are obvious and notable to the characters?
  * What is the ambiance?
 Which environmental subtleties might the characters notice?
 Music?
 Smells?